spec-first/connexion/docs/middleware.rst

 * `TrustedHostMiddleware`_
 * `GZipMiddleware`_

-Other useful middleware:
+Other useful middleware includes:

 * `ProxyHeadersMiddleware`_ by Uvicorn
 * `SentryASGIMiddleware`_ by Sentry
 * `MetricsMiddleware`_ by Prometheus

-For more, check the `asgi-middleware topic`_ on github.
+For more, check the `asgi-middleware topic`_ on GitHub.

 .. _documentation of starlette: https://www.starlette.io/middleware/#writing-pure-asgi-middleware
 .. _CORSMiddleware: https://www.starlette.io/middleware/#corsmiddleware